8 Common and Serious Side Effects of Nexplanon

 Maintaining a balanced diet and regular exercise can help manage any unwanted weight changes.

-Hormonal contraceptives like Nexplanon can affect mood.
-Some users report mood swings, irritability, or feelings of depression.
-While these symptoms are often mild, they can impact quality of life.
+Can Nexplanon cause depression or anxiety?
+Yes, it can.
+Nexplanon releases etonogestrel, a progestin that can affect mood-regulating hormones.
+Some users report mood swings, irritability, new or worsening anxiety, or depressive symptoms.
+While these are often mild, they can meaningfully impact quality of life.

 Hormonal shifts from Nexplanon can cause skin changes such as acne flare-ups or, less commonly, improvement in skin condition.
 These effects depend on individual hormone sensitivity.